two men laughing together

 • It’s so tough, especially for folks socialized as women.
 We’re taught to put other people’s needs before our own and at some point along the way, “I don’t know / I don’t care” became part of our vocabulary.
 We can work on identifying and communicating needs in relationships, establishing healthy boundaries, and deciphering when you’re acting from a place of generosity or people-pleasing.

-• You can contact me here to schedule a free consult.
+• You can contact us here to schedule a free consult.
 We’ll chat for about 15 minutes about your therapy needs and ensure we’re a good fit before scheduling.